How to avoid green swimming pool hair

 How to treat green swimming pool hair

 Finally, if all else fails and you end up going green, a treatment using citric acid will help release the copper compounds from hair shafts.
-The old wives tales of a vinegar or lemon juice hair rinse can help here, or try a tomato puree hair-pack left on for twenty minutes to help remove copper oxides (usefully popular with children!).
+The old wives tales of a vinegar or lemon juice hair rinse can help here.
+Alternatively, try a tomato puree hair-pack left on for twenty minutes to help remove copper oxide.

 Professional hair colourists can use more sophisticated chemicals to reduce a green tinge, but keep in mind it’s likely to return if you swim again in the same pool.
 Lastly, at least a green hue is only a temporary tinge – and the shade soon fades